samlotti/blip-example/README.md

 Install blip if you have not already done that: [Blip] (https://github.com/samlotti/blip)

-Generate the template Go file but running ./buildTemplates.sh
+Generate the template Go file:

 ```shell
     ./buildTemplates.sh